jonocarroll/opr/README.md

 devtools::install_github("jonocarroll/opr")
 ```

+## Security

+First, a note on security.
+I am not a security/infosec expert.
+If there are any aspects of this software you
+find to be questionable please bring them to my attention immediately and I will work to rectify the issue.

+This software makes no attempt to store or make externally available your session info or any other info.

+No bamboozles are intended.
+If you think something might accidentally do that, I will work to fix it.

 ## Dependency

 `opr` depends on the 1Password CLI tool (available for most platforms), `op`.
 You can download it here: https://app-updates.agilebits.com/product_history/CLI

 Once `op` is installed you can use this package to communicate with 1Password using `R`.

+**Please verify that the `op` software you download is genuine.
+This package merely communicates with
+whichever executible the system provdes as `op`.
+No warranty is provided whatsoever.**

 ## Example Usage